 - Apply: Coat your doors with lemon juice spray.

-- Repeat: Reapply your spray as needed if you notice the juice is drying out.
+- Repeat: Reapply the spray whenever you notice the juice drying out.

-- Scrub: Once it’s been sitting for long enough, scrub your doors with your sponge.
+- Scrub: Once enough time has passed, rub your doors with a sponge.

-- Rinse and dry: Rinse the juice off, and dry your shower doors thoroughly.
-Polish them off to get them sparkling, and you’re done.
+- Rinse and dry: Rinse the juice off, then dry your shower doors thoroughly.
+If you like, polish them for an improved shine, and you’re done.

 How to Clean Shower Doors with Steam

-If you don’t have one, you can always buy or rent one.
-The super-heated steam will take care of most of the work for you.
+If you have a steam cleaner, you can use it to clean shower doors very effectively.
+For very dirty shower doors, it could also be worth renting one.
+The super-heated steam will do most of the work for you.

 1. Prepare Steam Cleaner

-Keep one or more accessories nearby to switch between.
-For instance, begin with a soft-bristled scrub brush for the buildup and then change to a squeegee at the end.
+Keep the cleaner’s accessories nearby so you can switch between them.
+For example, you can begin with a soft-bristled scrub brush for the heavy dirt deposits and switch to a squeegee to wipe the glass down at the end.

 3. Steam Top to Bottom

 Run your chosen attachment over your doors, working from top to bottom.
-This way, you won’t spoil areas you’ve already steamed with dirty run-off.
+This means you won’t make clean areas dirty again with run-off while cleaning higher up.

-Using a clean cloth, wipe your doors down to dry them.
-Apply final products, such as a glass cleaner or temporary sealant for a glossy effect, if you want.
+Use a clean cloth to wipe your doors down and dry them.
+Apply any extra products you want to use, such as a glass cleaner or temporary sealant for a glossy finish.

 Admire Your Spotless Doors